spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-draupnir.md

 ## 5b.
 Migrating from Mjolnir (Only required if migrating.)

 Replace your matrix_bot_mjolnir config with matrix_bot_draupnir config.
-Also disable mjolnir if your doing migration.
+Also disable mjolnir if you're doing migration.
 That is all you need to do due to that Draupnir can complete migration on its own.

 ## 6. Installing